Learning a Consensus Sub-Network with Polarization Regularization and One Pass Training: Experiments

 In layer pruning, our design decisions are simplified.
 We add the gating module before the two convolutional layers, as seen in Figure \ref{fig:pruning_layer}, to decide whether the layer is to be computed.
 Table \ref{tab:gate_module_design} shows the detailed design of the gating module.

-We now proceed to compare the channel and layer pruning schemes on the CIFAR-10 and CIFAR-100 datases, as summarised in Table \ref{tab:pruning_results}.
-We observe that with the layer pruning scheme, we are able to save at least $\frac{1}{3}$ of computations (FLOPs) while sacrificing accuracy of less than 2\%.
-Under the channel pruning scheme, we can save $\frac{1}{4}$ computations (FLOPs) while sacrificing accuracy of less than 3\%.
+We now proceed to compare the channel and layer pruning schemes on the CIFAR-10, CIFAR-100, and Tiny Imagenet datases, as summarised in Table \ref{tab:pruning_results}.
+We observe that the layer pruning scheme can save at least $14\%$ of computations (FLOPs) while sacrificing accuracy of less than 2.5\%.
+Under the channel pruning scheme, we can save at least $22\%$ computations (FLOPs) while sacrificing accuracy of less than 3\%.

-In general, we note that the layer pruned models perform better than channel pruned models (\ie~there is a lower accuracy drop) for both CIFAR-10 and CIFAR-100, even when relative differences in FLOPs are taken into account.
+In general, we note that the layer pruned models perform better than channel pruned models (\ie~there is a lower accuracy drop) for all three datasets, even when relative differences in FLOPs are taken into account.
 We believe this is because under the design of ResNet, the intermediate feature maps in each residual layer is sufficiently information-compact, and any removal on the feature maps can lead to information loss.
 The pruning ratio of channel pruning is positive though, with an almost 50\% FLOPs reduction.